About East Anglia

 East Anglia in the Air

 During WW II, East Anglia became of vital importance to the war effort, as the United States Air Force built many bomber bases in the region.
 Due to its proximity to the European coast, many fighter bases were built in Suffolk; Norfolk was primarily home to bomber bases, which could hold more fuel and therefore cover more distance.
 East Anglia was also chosen as it had considerable open space and fairly level terrain, making it easier to build and scramble air force fleets.
 Remnants of many of these bases can still be seen today, and some of these bases are still in operation, either as military bases or for commercial purposes. (eg see Bawdsey Radar Station)

 East Anglia Today

 Though a friendly rivalry exists between Norfolk and Suffolk, the area as a whole remains a welcoming and friendly place.
-Norfolk’s largest city, Norwich, is home to the University of East Anglia, and smaller scale historic towns like Bury St. Edmunds, Sudbury, and Newmarket are a great place to see history in action.
-For those who are looking for more ancient history, areas like Sutton Hoo and its ancient burial mounds are a must see.
+Norfolk’s largest city, Norwich, is home to the University of East Anglia, and smaller-scale historic towns like Bury St. Edmunds, Sudbury, and Newmarket are great places to see history in action.
+For those who are looking for more ancient history, areas like Sutton Hoo and its ancient burial mounds are a must-see.
 The Broads offer boating holidays and a chance to see the quieter side of the region, and for a coastal holiday, Lowestoft and Southwold are a must.
-With it’s rich history and natural scenic beauty, East Anglia is a great place for your holiday.
+With its rich history and natural scenic beauty, East Anglia is a great place for your holiday.